SSWConsulting/SSW.Rules.Content/rules/warn-then-try-calling-them/rule.md

 Good example - Includes context and doesn't leave anyone waiting
 :::

 **Tip:** For the example above, PBIs often have long URLs.
-Break a line for better readability.
+Include a line break for better readability.

 ### Using the Share to Teams option via Outlook

+Outlook can do some of the heavy lifting for you!
+You can directly paste an email into a teams message with one click.

 ![Figure: Share to Teams button](share-to-teams-outlook-button.png)